10 Surprising Things to Do with Cinnamon

 No need to pick between salty and sweet for your next snack: Salted pretzels meet cinnamon-sugar goodness for a simple, delicious addition to any get-together.
 As this simple recipe proves, the best snacks combine salty and sweet.
 Good luck stopping after just a handful!

-Eating plain orange slices for a snack is a thing of the past.
-Dress up juicy orange slices with a dusting of ground cinnamon for a sweet fix that could pass as the dessert course.
-Of course, this simple recipe is also pretty healthy too, so you can indulge in this treat guilt-free.
+Dress up juicy orange slices with a dusting of ground cinnamon for a sweet fix that could almost hide in the dessert course.

 4: Bring Sweetness to Chicken

 You've seasoned chicken with salt and pepper.
 Now add a surprise ingredient: cinnamon!
 The warming spice turns the dinner staple into a super supper.
 And while it'll add a touch of sweetness to dinner, it won't be overwhelming.
 This savory cinnamon and pumpkin recipe is perfect for fall.

 Why should salt have all the fun?
 Go for a sweet finish to each sip of margarita by rimming the glass with a cinnamon-sugar combo.
 Cinnamon is a common ingredient in Mexican cooking anyway, so it's only natural that it would taste great with a refreshing margarita.